ehlesp/smallab-k8s-pve-guide/G914 - Appendix 14 ~ Post-update manual maintenance tasks for Nextcloud.md

     Check indices of the oc_properties table.
     ~~~

-5. After the `occ` command finishes, you can go back to your Nextcloud web console and refresh the `Administration settings > Overview` blade to check if the related warning has dissapeared.
+5. After the `occ` command finishes, you can go back to your Nextcloud web console and refresh the `Administration settings > Overview` blade to check if the related warning has disappeared.

 6. When you finish applying all the pending `occ` fixes, don't forget to `exit` from the container.